 Role of the Compensation and Personnel Committee: The Compensation and Personnel Committee reviews and approves each of the compensation targets for all of the Company's executive officers, including its NEOs.
 The Compensation and Personnel Committee reviewed each compensation element for the CEO and other NEOs, and made the final determination regarding such compensation elements.
-The Compensation and Personnel Committee also makes determinations with respect to the AIP as it relates to our executive officers, including the approval of annual performance goals and subsequent full-year achievement against those goals.
+The Compensation and Personnel Committee also makes determinations with respect to the annual incentive plan ("AIP") as it relates to our executive officers, including the approval of annual performance goals and subsequent full-year achievement against those goals.
 It administers all elements of the Company's long-term incentive grant program, and approves the benefits and perquisites offered to executive officers.
 Further, the Compensation and Personnel Committee evaluates all compensation programs on an annual basis to ensure that no plans induce or encourage excessive risk-taking by its participants.
-Pursuant to its charter the Compensation and Personnel Committee may delegate authority to act upon specific matters to a subcommittee.
+Pursuant to its charter, the Compensation and Personnel Committee may delegate authority to act upon specific matters to a subcommittee.

-Role of Management: During 2013, the Company's Chief Executive Officer and senior human resources executive made recommendations to the Compensation and Personnel Committee regarding executive compensation actions and incentive awards.
+Role of Management: During 2014, the Company's CEO and senior human resources executive made recommendations to the Compensation and Personnel Committee regarding executive compensation actions and incentive awards.
 The senior human resources executive serves as a liaison between the Compensation and Personnel Committee and Pay Governance, LLC ("Pay Governance"), the Compensation and Personnel Committee's Independent Compensation Consultant, providing internal data on an as-needed basis so that Pay Governance can provide comparative analyses to the Compensation and Personnel Committee.
-In 2013, the Company's human resources, finance and legal departments supported the work of the Compensation and Personnel Committee, by providing information, answering questions and responding to various requests of committee members.
+In 2014, the Company's human resources, finance and legal departments supported the work of the Compensation and Personnel Committee, by providing information, answering questions and responding to various requests of committee members.

-Role of the Independent Compensation Consultant: In 2013, the Compensation and Personnel Committee continued to use the services of Pay Governance in fulfilling its obligations under its charter, the material terms of which are described elsewhere in this proxy statement under the heading "Committees of the Board of Directors."
+Role of the Independent Compensation Consultant: In 2014, the Compensation and Personnel Committee continued to use the services of Pay Governance in fulfilling its obligations under its charter, the material terms of which are described elsewhere in this Proxy Statement under the heading "Committees of the Board of Directors."

-Pay Governance attended five of the seven meetings held by the Compensation and Personnel Committee in 2013 and provided the committee with objective expert analyses, assessments, research and recommendations for executive compensation programs, incentives, perquisites, and compensation standards.
+Pay Governance attended each of the five meetings held by the Compensation and Personnel Committee in 2014 and provided the committee with objective expert analyses, assessments, research and recommendations for executive compensation programs, incentives, perquisites, and compensation standards.
 In this capacity, they provided services that related solely to work performed for, and at the direction of, the Compensation and Personnel Committee, including analysis of material prepared by corporate-level management for the Compensation and Personnel Committee's review.
-Pay Governance provided no other services to the Company during 2013.
+Pay Governance provided no other services to the Company during 2014.

-The total amount of fees paid to Pay Governance for 2013 services to the Compensation and Personnel Committee was \$201,463.
-In addition, the Compensation and Personnel Committee reimburses Pay Governance for reasonable travel and business expenses.
+The total amount of fees paid to Pay Governance for 2014 services was \$234,167, which includes fees for services to both the Compensation and Personnel Committee was and the Nominating and Governance Committee.
+In addition, the Company reimburses Pay Governance for reasonable travel and business expenses.